tobaadesugba/Machine_Learning/README.md

 👀 I’m interested in Machine Learning, Data Science, Data Analysis and generally A.I.

+📝 You can read some of the articles I've written on [my blog over on hashnode](https://tobaml.hashnode.dev/)

 🌱 I’m currently working on new projects to buffer my experience

 💞️ I’m looking to collaborate on any projects, research, talks or even a coffee chat about any of my above interests